 Living in a district who in 2012, voted for Obama and four years later overwhelmingly voted for Donald Trump, Ammar Campa Najjar decided to run for the people of his district.
 In an interview with NBC Latino, he explained that the reason for the shift in his district’s votes was largely due to Trump’s focus on the issues they most cared about: jobs and the economy.
 Those are two of the main topics he is focusing on as he campaigns for the November 2018 elections.

 El Salvador-born Wendy Carrillo, 36, has long shown her commitment to her East Los Angeles neighborhood.
-Formerly a grassroots organizer and a journalist, Carrillo is running for Congress in California’s 34th district.
-Using her experience in the media, Carrillo can not only clearly advocate for the issues she cares about, but can provide a track record of holding politicians accountable.
-But what makes Carrillo’s bid that much more important is that, if she wins, she would become the first formerly undocumented woman in Congress.
+Formerly a grassroots organizer and a journalist, on December 16th Carrillo became the first Salvadorian sworn in to California’s State Assembly representing district 51.
+Using her experience in the media, Carrillo will not only advocate for the issues she cares about, but will hold politicians accountable.

-In a district where 64% of the population is Latino, 49% are foreign born and 33% aren’t eligible to vote, Carrillo is familiar with the issues her community faces: immigration, health care, jobs and education.
-As a formerly undocumented woman, Carrillo’s goal is to grant those who cannot vote and whose voices aren’t heard a seat at the table.
+Previously, Carrillo ran to fill a House of Representatives seat in California’s 34th congressional district.
+As a formerly undocumented woman, Carrillo’s goal continues to be to grant those who cannot vote and whose voices aren’t heard a seat at the table.
 In an interview with Latina, Carrillo said “you cannot keep talking about immigrants, women, Latinas, undocumented communities and refugees if you do not have those people at the table.”
 Carrillo hopes that her story, of a formerly undocumented women running for office, serves to inspire people to work hard and achieve the American dream.

 Andrés Cano, 25, currently serves as a Political Aide and Community Liaison in the office of Arizona District 5 supervisor Richard Elías.
 Cano’s interest in politics was prompted at a very young age by his grandmother’s premature death caused by inhaling toxic beryllium at her minimum wage job.
 Cano told Univision, that his mother’s involvement and attendance at public hearings over this problem was what showed him there was a way to speak out and provide a voice for those without a platform.